-Boris Jonson plans to hold another winter election in hope of repeating 2019 success
+Boris Johnson plans to hold another winter election in hope of repeating 2019 success

 Turnout was 67.3 per cent, down just 1.5 per cent on the sunny vote of 2017 and higher than the four previous elections of the 21st century.

 A 2023 winter election would be only the second in the post-war era.
-But they were not uncommon before — five out of the ten elections between 1900 and 1935 were held in winter.
+But they were not uncommon before – five out of the 10 elections between 1900 and 1935 were held in winter.

 Join our new commenting forum